What’s In This Guide

 Matted fur can be hard to cope with at home.

 You may need to ask a professional groomer to remove them.

 Do Australian Shepherds make good family pets

-Before you adopt a full grown Aussie, consider whether you can provide the necessary mental and physical stimulation.
+Before you adopt a full grown Aussie, think about whether you can provide what they need.

 Rescuing an Australian Shepherd Dog

 Rescuing often avoids the work of house breakin.

 It also offers a new chance to an older dog.

 It can also be very rewarding to rescue a dog from an animal shelter.

 Check out the Aussie Rescue and Placement Helpline .